 The Lee Precision 300 AAC Blackout is a 3-die set and comes with very limited production.
 It is a high-quality die set at a very affordable price.

-The crimp die gives a segmented straight crimp, which gives the ammunition more accuracy and high threshold to withstand rough handling.
+The crimp die gives a segmented straight crimp, which gives the ammunition more accuracy and a high threshold to withstand rough handling.

-It is especially ideal for combat and hunting, making this set quite versatile and cost saving in the long run.
+It is especially ideal for combat and hunting, making this set quite versatile and cost-saving in the long run.